zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/04-produces-immutable-data.md

 ---
-title: '04.
-Produces Immutable Data and Avoid Unnecessary Creation of New Data Trees with Immer'
+title: "Produces Immutable Data and Avoid Unnecessary Creation of New Data Trees with Immer"
-metaTitle: '04.
-Produces Immutable Data and Avoid Unnecessary Creation of New Data Trees with Immer'
+metaTitle: "Produces Immutable Data and Avoid Unnecessary Creation of New Data Trees with Immer"
-metaDescription: 'Immer can automatically freeze all of your data and prevent you from creating new state trees'
+metaDescription: "Immer can automatically freeze all of your data and prevent you from creating new state trees"
 ---

 ## 07. Produces Immutable Data and Avoid Unnecessary Creation of New Data Trees with Immer